Southern Style Buttermilk Biscuits

 Buttermilk contains acid which reacts with the baking soda to make the biscuits rise.
 If you use plain milk or another liquid instead, you may get a flat biscuit.

-Just add one tablespoon of vinegar or lemon juice to a cup of milk and stir well.
+Just add one tablespoon of vinegar or lemon juice to a cup of whole milk and stir well.
 This mixture works great in most recipes as a buttermilk substitution.

 Can you roll and cut these biscuits?